 Chapter 4 [RE] contains the energy-efficiency-related requirements for the design and construction of residential buildings regulated under this code.
 It should be noted that the definition of a residential building in this code is unique for this code.
-In this code, residential buildings include detached one- and two-family dwellings and multiple single-family dwellings as well as R-2, R-3 or R-4 buildings three stories or less in height.
+In this code, residential buildings include Group R-2, R-3 and R-4 buildings three stories or less in height above grade plane that are not exempted by N.C.G.S.
+143-138(b4), (b15), (b18) and (b19).
 All other buildings, including residential buildings greater than three stories in height, are regulated by the energy conservation requirements in the IECC-Commercial Provisions.
 The applicable portions of a residential building must comply with the provisions within this chapter for energy efficiency.
 This chapter defines requirements for the portions of the building and building systems that impact energy use in new residential construction and promotes the effective use of energy.
 The provisions within the chapter promote energy efficiency in the building envelope, the heating and cooling system and the service water-heating system of the building.